Fields Certification Requirement

 Students can access field reading lists in preparation for the field exams.

 A student who has not met the certification requirements in one major field and one minor field will not be permitted to defend their dissertation prospectus unless written authorization is obtained from the director of graduate studies.
-If a student fails a field exam, then a review committee will decide whether the student should be switched to the M.A.
+If a student fails a field exam, then a review committee will decide whether the student will be allowed to demonstrate grasp of the material in an alternate way (such as a re-test, an additional paper, or additional courses), or whether the student will be dismissed from the PhD program and switched to the M.A.
 Economics track.